DavidWittman/serverless-southwest-check-in/README.md

   --input "$STEP_FN_INPUT"
 ```

-The `email` parameter is optional and sets the email address to which your boarding passes will be sent.
+The `email` parameter is optional and sets the email address to which notifications will be sent.

 ### Other